 Groups are responsible for any damage which occurs because of improper behavior or misuse of equipment/facilities during the event.
 Groups may be invoiced for costs associated with any special cleaning or maintenance required from damages.

-Hard copy signage or fliers may be posted on the corkboard in the water fountain recesses.
-Posted fliers should meet the following guidelines: 1 flier per recess; promoting university affiliated events or entities; dated, no farther than 2 weeks in advance; and no larger than 8.5” x 11”.
-Signage, advertisements, or fliers that do not meet these guidelines will be removed.
+Hard copy signage or flyers may be posted on the corkboard in the water fountain recesses.
+Posted flyers should meet the following guidelines: 1 flier per recess; promoting university affiliated events or entities; dated, no farther than 2 weeks in advance; and no larger than 8.5” x 11”.
+Signage, advertisements, or flyers that do not meet these guidelines will be removed.
+Individuals must not remove, cover, or tamper with materials posted by another person or organization, pursuant to CAM Policy FO-82.

 CIF has 2 digital displays and a large LED videoboard to display slides advertising events.
 Priority will be given to events occurring within CIF.
 Slides must be formatted correctly to display on the digital signs.
 Contact facility management for more information.